nitayMoshe/bondsports/EXPLANATION.md

 If an account is active for years, getStatement command will return thousands of transactions.
 This is mostly not needed and might cause many problems.
 I would add limit and offset to the getStatement function.

-3 - Centralized Error Handling: The project might have a global error handler in app.ts, but the controllers have repetitive try/catch blocks where they manually check if (message === "Account not found") ?
-404 : 400.
-I would create custom Error classes (e.g., NotFoundError, ValidationError) and handle the status codes in the global error handler to clean up controllers.

-4 - Logging: I would replace console.log and console.error with a proper logging library like winston or pino. this is very important in production environment and makes logging a very useful tool to finding and fixing real - time problems.
+3 - Logging: I would replace console.log and console.error with a proper logging library like winston or pino. this is very important in production environment and makes logging a very useful tool to finding and fixing real - time problems.

-5 - Pessimistic Locking: th e project implements Optimistic Locking using a version field.
+4 - Pessimistic Locking: th e project implements Optimistic Locking using a version field.
 This is great for SQLite and small personal projects.
 However, in a high-concurrency production environment (using PostgreSQL or MySQL), we would want to  use Pessimistic Locking (e.g., SELECT ...
 FOR UPDATE) during the withdrawal/deposit process.
 Optimistic locking immediately fails the user's request and asks them to try again if there's a conflict .
 Pessimistic locking gracefully queues the operations at the database level so the user doesn't experience a failed request.